morrison-technologies/certverifyme/index.md

 # Welcome to CertVerify.me #
-CertVerify.me is to give potential employers a way to quickly and conveniently verify professional certifications issued by government agencies, professional trade organizations, and traditional and online education institutions with confidence.
+CertVerify.me will give employers a way to quickly and conveniently verify professional certifications issued by government agencies, professional trade organizations, and traditional and online education institutions with confidence.

 ### About the Project ###
 With the changes in the future of work and gig economy, to support a skill-based workplace many potential candidates get certifications from government agencies (local and state for licenses like plumbers and electricians), professional trade organizations (like PMI), traditional education institutions (like high schools, trade schools, community colleges, and universities), and online education organizations (like udacity, HubSpot, and Jira).